-- PEO2: To apply tools and techniques to assessment and plan for education in the schools. - PEO3: To work professionally as teacher in all educational settings with lifelong learningadhering to ethical standards of teaching. - PEO4: To promote technology enabled teaching learning process with working knowledge communication technology.
+PEO2: To apply tools and techniques to assessment and plan for education in the schools.

+PEO3: To work professionally as teacher in all educational settings with lifelong learning adhering to ethical standards of teaching.

+PEO4: To promote technology enabled teaching learning process with working knowledge of information and communication technology.